 When Ken makes fun of a young man on the court, Gerald says, "What are you saying this to him for?
 It's like you think you can play basketball just because you made a shot yesterday.
 You can't rap or play ball so you best shut up."
-Ken shakes his head; Johnnie puts a hand up as if asking Gerald to back off, and another says "ahh," as if asking Gerald to go easier.
+Ken shakes his head--Johnnie puts a hand up as if asking Gerald to back off, and another says "ahh," as if asking Gerald to go easier.
 There is silence, as we know Ken could take a swing at Gerald, but instead he laughs slightly and says, "I know I can't play ball, I never said I could.
 Come on."

 Such incidents happen on a daily basis, but they seem to pass without notice and are never mentioned in interviews.
 The excerpt begins with Gerald coming to the defense of another young man by ridiculing Ken's basketball and rapping skills, and telling him, "you best shut up."

-What's fascinating in this excerpt is the collaborative work that other young males do to diffuse Gerald's attack.
-Johnnie diminishes the tension by raising his open palm towards Gerald, and another vocalizes a colling complaint by saying, "ahhh" (see Athens, 2005, p.
-668).
-Ken then provides an "offering" (Goffman, 1967, p.
-20), acknowledging the truth of Gerald's attack, cooling down a potentially violent confrontation.
+What's fascinating in this excerpt is the collaborative work that other young men do to diffuse another vocalizes a colling complaint by saying, "ahhh."
+Ken then provides an "offering"